 RERA Act

-- RERA (Real Estate Regulatory Authority) represents a pivotal enterprise launched by the government of India through the Real Estate (Regulation and Development) Act, 2016, outlined to intensify translucency, responsibility, and efficiency within the real estate industry.
+- RERA (Real Estate Regulatory Authority): Represents a pivotal enterprise launched by the government of India through the Real Estate (Regulation and Development) Act, 2016, aimed at intensifying translucency, responsibility, and efficiency within the real estate industry.

-- Regulation of the Real Estate Sector: RERA was enacted to regulate the real estate sector, which had been characterized by various irregularities and unethical practices.
+- Regulation of the Real Estate Sector: RERA was enacted to regulate the real estate sector, which various irregularities and unethical practices had characterized.
 It applies to both residential and commercial real estate projects.

 - Transparency and Accountability: One of the primary goals of RERA is to promote transparency and accountability in the real estate market.
 Builders and developers are required to provide detailed information about their projects, including project plans, approvals, layout details, and completion timelines.
 This information is made available to the public through an online portal.